Where the Buffalo Roam: Production

-In the late 1970s, film producer Thom Mount paid US$100,000 for the film rights to the obituary of Chicano activist Oscar Zeta Acosta, "The Banshee Screams for Buffalo Meat", written by Hunter S. Thompson.
+In the late 1970s, film producer Thom Mount paid $100,000 for the film rights to the obituary of Chicano activist Oscar Zeta Acosta, "The Banshee Screams for Buffalo Meat", written by Hunter S. Thompson.
 Thompson agreed to have it optioned without seeing a screenplay figuring that the film would never get made, as the vastly more popular Fear and Loathing in Las Vegas had been optioned several times and was never made.
 In 1978, Art Linson, who had previously produced four films, started planning to make the film, which would be his directorial debut.
 Thompson remembered, "Then all of a sudden there was some moment of terrible horror when I realized they were going to make the movie".
 Linson asked illustrator Ralph Steadman to create a poster for the film in the style of the illustrations he had done for Thompson's articles.
 He used a drawing titled Spirit of Gonzo as the basis.

 Thompson met with the film's screenwriter John Kaye and felt that Kaye understood more than what was in the script, which he described as "bad, dumb, low-level, low rent".
-Thompson admitted that he signed away having any kind of control so that he could not be blamed for the end result.
+Thompson admitted that he signed away having any kind of control so that he could not be blamed for the result.
 In the original script, Lazlo's surname was Mendoza but this was changed after Nosotros, a group of Chicano actors and filmmakers, threatened to create controversy if the character was played by Anglo actor Peter Boyle.
 Just before principal photography was to begin, Bill Murray became apprehensive about the project because of the shortcomings of the script.

 Before principal photography began, Linson took a four-month crash course in directing.
 Thompson was eventually brought aboard the film's production as "executive consultant", but claimed he had no substantial role other than to have "wandered around and fired machine guns on the set".
 Kaye has claimed that Thompson and Murray changed parts of the script during filming and, at that point, he chose to no longer be involved in the production.
 Steadman observed Linson on the set and said that it was "pretty obvious that he was in no frame of mind to catch the abandoned pure essence of gonzo madness, which can only happen in uncontrolled conditions".
 He also felt that Linson's "fanaticism for the subject he was trying to portray was undoubtedly there, and his sincerity, too", but felt that he was under the impression that the film was a runaway hit before he had even begun filming it and therefore refused to take any chances with the material.
 Steadman and Thompson spent time on the set and the former talked to Murray about his impressions and observations of the latter's mannerisms.
 Within two weeks of Thompson being on set, Murray had transformed into him.